CorcovadoMing/MiniCNN/README.md

 # MiniCNN

-Prove of concept framwork / Aim to run on low-cost embedded system
+Prove of concept framework / Aim to run on low-cost embedded system